fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 </AppBar>
 ```

-and it looks like we want it to
+and it looks like we want it to:

 ![](../../images/7/67ea.png)